Education Outreach Council Mission

-The mission or purpose of the Economic Outreach Council (EOC) is to advocate for and support selected Estero and South Lee County-based organizations by developing and executing efforts to secure and engage talented and experienced professionals and businesspersons as volunteers through developing strong advocacy groups in residential communities.
+In collaboration with Village of Estero Leadership, the Mission of the Education Outreach Council (EOC) of the Estero Council of Community Leaders is to advocate for and support selected Estero-area and South Lee County-based educational organizations, by developing and executing efforts to provide talented and experienced residents, professionals and business people as education-related volunteers and mentors.

 Current Selected Needs